 UPS has two executive-level positions for corporate responsibility: our Chief Sustainability Officer (CSO) and our Chief Diversity & Inclusion Officer.
-Our CSO regularly reviews sustainability strategies, priorities, goals, and performance with the Board of Directors.
-Our Chief Diversity & Inclusion Officer also provides periodic reports to the Board of Directors on matters of the advancement of diversity and inclusion programs, including those of UPS's suppliers, customers, and communities.
+Our CSO periodically reviews sustainability strategies, priorities, goals, and performance with the Board of Directors.
+Our Chief Diversity & Inclusion Officer also provides periodic reports to the Board of Directors on matters related to the advancement of diversity and inclusion programs, including those of UPS's employees, suppliers, customers, and communities.